-Metastatic breast cancer: Bevacizumab slows progression, but has no impact on survivalJuly 10th, 2012 in Cancer /
+Metastatic breast cancer: Bevacizumab slows progression, but has no impact on survivalJuly 10, 2012 in Medicine & Health / Cancer

 The cancer drug bevacizumab (Avastin) offers only a modest benefit in delaying disease progression in patients with advanced stage breast cancer, according to a systematic review by Cochrane researchers.
 The researchers assessed the efficacy of bevacizumab in combination with chemotherapy, an established cancer treatment in this indication, and found no overall survival benefit when adding bevacizumab to chemotherapy.

 Breast cancer is the most common cause of cancer death among women.
 If it spreads to other parts of the body it is referred to as "metastatic" and the cancer becomes much more difficult to treat.
 One promising approach is drugs that target vascular endothelial growth factor (VEGF), a key molecule mediating growth of blood vessels in tumours.
 At present, trials of drugs that target VEGF are limited to bevacizumab, which is the first drug of this type to be approved for metastatic breast cancer.

 To assess the clinical value of bevacizumab in combination with other established chemotherapy drugs, the researchers gathered evidence from seven trials involving a total of 4,032 patients, most of whom had metastatic breast cancer.
 They found that adding bevacizumab to established drug regimens increased the time to tumour progression or death by between one and six months, depending on the chemotherapy drugs prescribed.
 However, the researchers found that adding bevacizumab to first- or second-line treatments did not increase overall survival or quality of life.